 FHLBank Topeka Declares Third Quarter Dividend

-Returning a substantial portion of earnings to our members in the form of dividends provides significant value.
-We encourage members to factor this attractive dividend rate into any funding decision.
-Please contact the Lending Desk or your regional account manager if you have any questions on the impact of the above-market dividend on FHLBank advance rates and for information on comparing the all-in cost to various deposit pricing strategies and brokered deposit funding options.
+When making a funding decision, we encourage members to take into account this attractive Class B dividend rate.
+Please contact the Lending Desk or your regional account manager if you have any questions on the impact of the above-market Class B dividend on FHLBank advance rates and for information on comparing the all-in cost of advances to various deposit pricing strategies and brokered deposit funding options.

-We expect to maintain similar dividend rates for the near future.
-However, keep in mind that market conditions can be unpredictable and adverse changes may result in lower dividend rates in future quarters.
+While we maintained consistent dividend rates this quarter despite the recent Federal Open Market Committee overnight Federal funds rate decreases, dividend rates may decline in the near future.
+Please keep in mind that market conditions can be unpredictable and adverse changes in the FHLBank’s financial results from such changes may result in lower dividend rates in future quarters.

 If you have any questions related to the dividend, please contact the Lending Desk at 800.809.2733.